sdsc-ordes/smoc-api/docs/index.md

 # Welcome to modo-api's documentation!

 modo-api (__Multi-Omics Digital Object__) is a python library and command line tool to process, store and serve multi-omics data together with their metadata.
-It allows remote storage and access using [zarr](https://github.com/zarr-developers/zarr-python)'s S3 compatibility and integrates [htsget](https://github.com/ga4gh/htsget) to stream and access genomics data.
+It allows remote storage and access using <a href="https://github.com/zarr-developers/zarr-python" target="_blank">zarr</a>'s S3 compatibility and integrates <a href="https://github.com/ga4gh/htsget" target="_blank">htsget</a> to stream and access genomics data.

 ::::{grid} 3